Shunli-Wang/CPR-CLIP/README.md

 ## Acknowledgements
 This project is based on [CLIP](https://github.com/openai/CLIP) and [CPR-Coach](https://shunli-wang.github.io/CPR-Coach/).

-If this repository is helpful to you, could you please give this repository a small **STAR**.
-Thank you!
+If this repository is helpful to you, please give this repository a small **STAR**!

 ## Concate
 If you have any questions about our work, feel free to contact [slwang19@fudan.edu.cn](slwang19@fudan.edu.cn).

 Please continue to pay attention to the subsequent code and data releasing.